Guide to Lobstering in Florida | Online Florida Lobstering Handbook

-With the regular Florida lobster season extending from August 6th to March 31st, there’s no better time to hook up your Brownie’s Diving Hookah, and hit the waters on the hunt for the delicious spiny little creatures.
+If interested in lobstering in Florida, the regular Florida lobster season extends from August 6th to March 31st – the best time to hit the waters on the hunt for the delicious spiny little creatures.

 While there are other parts of the country where you can go lobstering, I will be discussing lobstering in the South Florida area, being that it’s closest to where we are, and lobsters are in abundance down here.